 20. Be Constantly Mindful, Diligent, And Resourceful, In Your Pursuit Of The Way

-You must always improve upon the tactics and strategies that you have learnt.
+You must always improve upon the tactics and strategies that you have learned.
 Karate isn’t a static art.
 It changes with time, while retaining its core essence.

 Details Of The Book

 The Twenty Guiding Principles Of Karate, a detailed Shotokan Karate Book is quite popular amongst those who love martial arts.
 This amazing and detailed book is a must-have for every Martial Arts student as it comprises the key principles that guide Shotokan Karate and can be valuable in the Shotokan belt tests.

 The book of “Shotokan karate” is written by master Gichin Funakoshi.
 The book was first published in 1938, and ever since has been translated into numerous languages.
 The book is one of the biggest reasons how karate went from being just a Japanese martial art, to a global one.

 The book itself is only 128 pages.
 However, we shouldn’t be fooled by its size.
 It is full to the brim with the knowledge that is very deep in meaning.
 It teaches the karateka to not learn something that is beneficial to him/her, but beneficial to all of humanity

 A karate quote of Gichin Funakoshi seems very fitting to conclude this article, about his art: